Animals as Companions

 Breed bans infringe on the rights of responsible dog owners.
 These bans cause unintended hardship to responsible owners of properly supervised and well-socialized dogs of targeted breed.
 Although these dog owners have done nothing to endanger the public, owners may be forced to give up their dogs or move.

 The Society does not support keeping animals in classrooms unless each animal has an owner committed to their proper and life-long care.

-The Society's goal is to successfully address overpopulation and to have euthanasia performed when it is the only alternative to end an animal’s suffering.
-For animals that are suffering from irreversible disease, injury or other infirmities, those that pose a safety threat, or those for which a caring home cannot be found, euthanasia is the most humane alternative.
+The Society’s goal is to have euthanasia performed when it is the only alternative to end an animal’s suffering.
+For animals that are suffering from irreversible disease, injury or other infirmities or those that pose a safety threat, euthanasia is the most humane alternative.
 Indefinite confinement, isolation or indiscriminate placement are not acceptable alternatives.

 The Society endorses the guidelines in the Humane Society of the United States Euthanasia Training Manual (2002) and believes that each agency should choose a proven humane method performed by professionally trained and certified staff.

 The curricula of all Hawaii schools (preschool through the 12th grade) should include humane education programs and the teaching of kindness and respect for all living things.
 Humane education should continue into adulthood with programs focusing on the duties and responsibilities of ownership and the care of animals.

 Trophy hunting and trophy fishing exploit animals solely for entertainment and are contrary to the values of a humane, aware and caring society.
 Hunting animals solely as trophies or for recreation should be prohibited.